 USA Cycling putting timely emphasis on personal well-being

-LENEXA, Kan.
-(AP) -- Kelsey Erickson had spent nearly a decade working in the mucky world of international anti-doping when she heard that USA Cycling was looking for someone to build and administer a wellness program for riders at all levels.
+LENEXA, Kan. — Kelsey Erickson had spent nearly a decade working in the mucky world of international anti-doping when she heard that USA Cycling was looking for someone to build and administer a wellness program for riders at all levels.

 She jumped at the opportunity.
 And the timing couldn’t have been better.